gravitational/teleport/docs/4.2/admin-guide.md

 ### Multiple Kubernetes Clusters

-You can take advantage of the [Trusted Clusters](#trusted-clusters) feature of Teleport to federate trust across multiple Kubernetes clusters.
+You can take advantage of the [Trusted Clusters](#trusted-clusters) feature of Teleport to access multiple Kubernetes clusters from a root Teleport cluster.

 When multiple trusted clusters are present behind a Teleport proxy, the `kubeconfig` generated by [`tsh login`](cli-docs.md#tsh-login) will contain the